oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Core.V1.md

 Messages|\[[MessageType](#MessageType)\]|Instance annotation for warning and info messages IsLanguageDependent|[Tag](#Tag)|Properties and terms annotated with this term are language-dependent RequiresType|String|Terms annotated with this term can only be applied to elements that have a type that is identical to or derived from the given type name
-ResourcePath|String|Resource path for entity container child, can be relative to xml:base and the request URL DereferenceableIDs|[Tag](#Tag)|Entity-ids are URLs that locate the identified entity ConventionalIDs|[Tag](#Tag)|Entity-ids follow OData URL conventions Permissions|[Permission](#Permission)|Permissions for accessing a resource
+ResourcePath|URL|Resource path for entity container child, can be relative to xml:base and the request URL DereferenceableIDs|[Tag](#Tag)|Entity-ids are URLs that locate the identified entity ConventionalIDs|[Tag](#Tag)|Entity-ids follow OData URL conventions Permissions|[Permission](#Permission)|Permissions for accessing a resource